agentlang-ai/agentlang/README.md

     ticketTriager --> "NotEnoughInfo" ticketPending
 }

+glossary TicketFlow [
+    {"name": "incident", "meaning": "a problem report", "synonyms": "ticket"}, {"name": "task", "meaning": "a record that captures some work that needs to be done", "synonyms": "ticket"}, {"name": "DNS", "meaning": "Domain Name Service - is used to translate human-readable domain names to IP addresses", "synonyms": "DNS name, CNAME, DNS HOST record"}
+    {"name": "WLAN", "meaning": "Wireless LAN - wireless network to connect devices to each other and the internet", "synonyms": "Office network"}
+]

 agent TicketFlow {
-    llm "ticketflow_llm",
+    llm "gpt4o",
     role "You are a network ticket management application.
 Your job is to triage any ticket passed to you and update the ticket with appropriate assigned_to, status and triaging comments.", flows [triageFlow]
 }

+workflow ticketInProgress {
+    // workflow body is developer-written declarative code (not handled by LLM) ...
+}
 ```

-### Features
+### Reliability Modeling Features

 <table>
     <tr>